Quantcast

 Who you are

 Imagine each WHO as a complex-shaped jar that must be aligned with another jar in order to feel fulfilled (unmatched portions colored in black).
 This includes the WHOs behind each individual What.
 It's like a block-stacking game within a confined space.
 You're trying to fit all of the right Whats inside of your WHO together, as to fill up your jar to the brim, without overflowing, because the feeling of a fully filled WHO is what we call "satisfaction", and that's exactly what we want to become.
-If 2 WHOs seem to be similar enough to each other then positive emotions can be formed.
+If two WHOs seem to be similar enough to each other then positive emotions can be formed.
 If they're too different, negative emotions can be formed.

 What it means to like something

-Whats are like a starting point to base your future investments in; if their container has a similar shape inside, that could mean that the container itself is a similar enough shape to yours.
+Whats are like a starting point to base your future investments in; if their container has a similar shape inside, that could mean that the container itself is a similar enough shape to yours (Their “shape” is something that’s determined by how your subconscious has measured it — using your own, specific WHO, as the measuring unit).
 Again, if both of your jars match, then both of your WHOs can align and feel good about each other.
-While you may not know their entire identity, you do know that a similarly shaped What can fit inside in one spot, so maybe they match elsewhere also.
+While you may not know their entire identity, you do know that a

 The fact that they have similar cookies inside them to the ones you've been needing also means that something can be filled emotionally in you by something they already have within them.
 This is why, if a similar-shaped cookie can fit inside of their cookie jar, it's essentially a sign that says "Oh.
 If we align here, with this smaller piece, then maybe we'll align everywhere else.
 We should take a bit more time investigating this particular WHO.
 I'll keep looking.
 I hope we're aligned.
 Oh boy!
 Oh boy!
 I hope we're aligned!"
-WHOs will always be looking for another one to match with, because if they can’t find it, they’re left empty, alone, and unfulfilled.
+This is what we call “a good first impression” (also known as “attraction”).

-Whats are always going to be much easier to analyze than WHOs.
-Therefore, our minds will always go to them first in their analysis, as a surface-level observation, and only check on a deeper level when it's been proven as needed.
-In life, if you don't know WHO they are, you can't know how you feel about them, but because it's difficult to know that, we simply put up with attraction and logic, and try to ignore or rationalize when we feel negatively in our illogic, and in our emotions.
+that, we simply put up with attraction and logic, and try to ignore or rationalize when we feel negatively in our illogic, and in our emotions.
 This is why we live in such a highly scientific and philosophically lacking world as of today.
 It is easier to ignore your emotions than it is to deal with them, and so if you can claim that emotions are inferior to logic, and therefore science, then you can use science as an excuse for your lack of emotional understanding toward others (which is called empathy) and towards yourself (which is called having self-esteem).
 Our world is just too lazy to take care of anyone anymore, even ourselves, and the only thing that overcomes this is our ability to identify when a short-term laziness now, will cost us the ability for a higher span of laziness in future.
 It's plain, and it's simple.

 My friends, you can't feel a certain way about an uncertainty.
 You cannot love that which you do not know.
 You cannot love yourself because you don't know yourself.